project-akri/akri-docs/docs/development/development.md

     cargo build
     ```

-    > Note: To build a specific component, use the `-p` paramenter along with the [workspace member](https://github.com/deislabs/akri/blob/main/Cargo.toml).
+    > Note: To build a specific component, use the `-p` parameter along with the [workspace member](https://github.com/deislabs/akri/blob/main/Cargo.toml).
 For example, to only build the Agent, run `cargo build -p agent`

 1. To run all unit tests:
     ```sh
     cargo test
     ```

-    > Note: To test a specific component, use the `-p` paramenter along with the [workspace member](https://github.com/deislabs/akri/blob/main/Cargo.toml).
+    > Note: To test a specific component, use the `-p` parameter along with the [workspace member](https://github.com/deislabs/akri/blob/main/Cargo.toml).
 For example, to only test the Agent, run `cargo test -p agent`

 ## Running Akri's components locally
 To locally run Akri's Agent, Controller, and Discovery Handlers as part of a Kubernetes cluster, follow these steps: